RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 [Authors Guild: Improving Your Book Contract](http://www.authorsguild.org/member-benefits/legal-services/improving-your-book-contract/)

+### E-Book Rights ###

+Obviously e-book rights are becoming as important if not more important than traditional print rights.
+Also, the definition of an "e-book" is subject to change as publishers experiment with so-called "enhanced books," books featuring audio, animation, artwork, and the like.

+The author and her reps need to be certain that the definition of e-book rights includes a "text verbatim only" clause and explicity does NOT include interactive or multimedia rights.
+Such rights conflict with the dramatic and motion picture rights.

+As noted under the termination provisions above, the contract should include a clause calling for a minimum number of sales or a dollar amount of royalties that must be generated for the book to still be considered "in print" under the contract.

+If possible obtain a "renegotiation clause," which gives the author and the publisher to renegotiate if the industry standard royalty amounts change in the future or the media used to transmit books changes.

 [model]:  https://www.authorsguild.org/member-benefits/legal-services/model-book-contract/
 [improving]: http://www.authorsguild.org/services/legal-services/improving-your-book-contract/ "Authors Guild: Improving Your Book Contract"
 [balkin]: http://www.amazon.com/Negotiations-Negotiating-Profitable-Contracts-Agreements-/dp/0898793602/inscape-20 "Richard Balkin, Contract Negotiations"